-A student who previously held residency status in the State of Georgia but moved from the state and then returned to the state in 12 or fewer months.
+A student who previously held residency status in the State of Georgia but moved from the state and then returned to the state in 12 or fewer months may register as a resident.

-Students who are transferred to Georgia by employer are not subject to the durational residency requirement.
+Students who are transferred to Georgia by an employer are not subject to the durational residency requirement.

-No emancipated minor or other person 18 years of age or older shall be deemed to have gained or acquired in-state status for tuition purposes while attending any educational institution in this state, in the absence of a clear demonstration that he or she in fact established legal residence in this state.
+No emancipated minor or other person 18 years of age or older shall be deemed to have gained or acquired in-state status for tuition purposes while attending any educational institution in this state, in the absence of a clear demonstration that he or she has in fact established legal residence in this state.